Snhvn/skyportpanel5l-backup/README.md

 ## Installation
-You can read our documentation at [skyport.dev](https://skyport.dev) [!WAITING]
+You can read our documentation at [skyport.dev](https://skyport.dev)
-> Wedsite: skyport.dev die
+>Wedsite: skyport.dev die
-> Repository Skyportlab deleted
+>Repository Skyportlab deleted
 ## Configuration
 Edit the `config.json` file in the root directory to set up the application settings including the database connection and port.